Being able to float horizontally either on your back or front helps with your swimming.

 In a nutshell, the more fat you have the more buoyant you are.
 The following steps will work for most people unless they are very slim or very muscular like a bodybuilder on a no-fat diet.

 If you are that kind of person you can still give it a go and will very likely find that your feet don’t sink all the way down to the bottom of the pool but instead stay suspended.
 However, your head will sink to just under the water surface.

-Here is how to best go into and stay in the vertical floating position.
+Here’s how to best go into and stay in the vertical floating position: